 However, the truth of the matter remains that the perpetrator(s) target their victims meticulously.
 They oppress the ones they perceive weak.
 The victim, snubbed by finances, social and disparity status, recuses from sharing and or filing a complaint against the ordeal suffered by them.

-If you have observed, the pattern of the MeToo movement everywhere has been similar to the U.S.A.
-It came into global limelight with a list of sexual harassment accusations against the likes of Harvey Weinstein, Bill Coby, Bill O’Reilly, and Donald Trump.
+If you have observed, the pattern of the MeToo movement everywhere has been similar to the USA.
+It came into the global limelight with a list of sexual harassment accusations against the likes of Harvey Weinstein, Bill Coby, Bill O’Reilly, and Donald Trump.
 These accused varied from actors, producers, stand up comedians, news-reporters, politicians, judges and the President of U.S.A.

-It is the above behavior and pattern that compels victims from coming into public or file a complaint.
+It is the above behaviour and pattern that compels victims from coming into public or file a complaint.
 They are met with disbelief and are mocked socially.
 Their morality is questioned.
 Their career, personal lives are put on media trial, where people weigh in and comment.
 However, the same stands true against the accused.
 If proven innocent, the accused are met with social mockery and suffering.

-Presently in India, former Ms. India and actor Tanushree Dutta raised a sexual harassment complaint against the veteran actor Nana Patekar and director Vivek Agnihotri.
+Presently in India, former Ms India and actor Tanushree Dutta raised a sexual harassment complaint against the veteran actor Nana Patekar and director Vivek Agnihotri.
 This sent ripples across the nation, causing other women to come forward and brave their ordeals in public.